sburakoff-vertex/wholesale-girl/src/pages/about.md

 ---
 title: About
 subtitle: Everything you need, nothing you don't.
 Cutting edge technology used in the right dose.
-Linux, Apache, MySQL, PHP - masters of that universe!
+Linux, Apache, MySQL, PHP, Git,  - masters of that universe!
 img_path: images/aboutt.jpg
 menus:
   main: